Removing Reflections from RAW Photos: Data collection

 \subsection{Mixture search}

 Well-exposed mixtures $m$ are identified by checking if the mean pixel value is within a normal distribution over the pixel values in the dataset of RAW images.

 Well mixed $m$ are identified by computing the SSIM between $m$ and $t$ as a block-wise image, and checking if the mean of this SSIM image is within a useful range: if the SSIM is too high, the reflection is imperceptible; if it is too low, the mixture is not visually interpretable, even by a human.
 We compute this single channel SSIM image as a weighted average of the corresponding per-channel SSIM images.
 The weights are the average value in each color channel, which better accounts for strongly colored images.
 Lastly, the standard deviation of this single channel SSIM image is checked to remove reflections that are imperceptible, but nonetheless produce a low mean SSIM by spreading their power broadly (they have low spatial variance).
+The effect of this search can be seen in \cref{fig:supp:dataset_overview}: simulated reflections can be faint or nearly invisible (examples $19$, $22$, $23$, and $25$); or so strong that the transmission is nearly invisible or slightly difficult interpret (examples $4$, $12$, $16$, and $21$).